Don't trust your eyes: on the (un)reliability of feature visualizations: Empirical perspective: How can we sanity-check feature visualizations?

-The \emph{fooling circuit} from \cref{subsec:fooling_circuit} leads to feature visualizations being disconnected from network behavior on natural input.
-This is achieved by using different paths for different inputs: for visualizations, $D \rightarrow B \rightarrow A$ is dominant whereas for natural input, $F \rightarrow C \rightarrow A$ is used.
-We here ask whether a similar pattern may be occurring in a standard, unmodified network to assess whether feature visualizations reliably reflect how natural input is processed.
-To this end, we compare the processing of natural input and visualizations obtained for Inception-V1's last layer: are they processed along the same path?
-The selectivity of those last-layer units is perfectly clear: by design, they are class-selective.
-This means we can compare whether images of a class are processed similarly to feature visualizations for the same class throughout the network.
-If so, they should activate roughly the same units in earlier layers---a property that we can measure using Spearman's rank-order correlation (similar paths $\rightarrow$ similar activations $\rightarrow$ high correlation).
-If they are processed along independent paths instead, we would obtain zero correlation.
-In \cref{fig:Spearman_normalized_similarity}, we plot the results of this analysis, normalized relative to two baselines: the raw data is normalized such that 1.0 corresponds to the Spearman similarity obtained by comparing natural images of the same class (airplanes vs.\ airplanes, crocodiles vs.\ crocodiles), and 0.0 corresponds to the similarity that is obtained from comparing images of one class against images of a different class (airplanes vs.\ crocodiles etc.).
+For the sake of this sanity check, we focus on feature visualizations \citep{olah2017feature} for the last layer of a standard network, Inception-V1.
+The last layer is a perfect choice for this kind of analysis since in contrast to hidden layers, the units in the last layer have perfectly well-known ground truth selectivity: each unit is selective for one class.
+In terms of measuring similarity between activations of input $x_i$ and input $x_j$ for a network $f$ in layer $l$, we compute $\Gamma(f_l(x_i), f_l(x_j))$ where $\Gamma$ could be any similarity metric.
+We here use Spearman's rank order correlation but our findings are not limited to this metric---other choices such as Cosine Similarity or Pearson correlation lead to the same results, as can be seen in \cref{app:additional_similarities}.
+Using this similarity metric, we can compare whether images of a class are processed similarly to feature visualizations for the same class throughout the network.
+If so, they should activate roughly the same units in preceding layers (similar activations $\rightarrow$ high correlation).
+If they are processed along arbitrary independent paths instead, we would obtain zero correlation.
+In \cref{fig:Spearman_normalized_similarity}, we plot the results of this analysis, normalized such that a value of 1 corresponds to the Spearman similarity obtained by comparing natural images of the same class (airplanes vs.\ airplanes, cats vs.\ cats), and 0 corresponds to the similarity that is obtained from comparing images of one class against images of a different class (airplanes vs.\ cats \etc).
 The results are averaged across classes; raw data and additional information can be found in \cref{app:additional_similarities}.